-A Valuation is the most basic type of property survey, and will give you an accurate idea of the value of the property you are purchasing along with any clear damage.
-This survey is as much for your mortgage provider as it is for you, and is the cheaper survey option.
+A Valuation, or Mortgage Valuation, is one of the most basic types of property survey available and will give you an accurate idea of the value of the property you’re interested in along with any obvious damage.
+This survey is as much for your mortgage provider as it is for you and it's also the cheaper option.

-When you buy a home, you will want to make sure you are getting a fair deal.
-This will offer you peace of mind that you are not paying over the odds for a property.
+When you buy a home, you will want to make sure you're getting a fair deal.
+This will offer you peace of mind that you aren’t paying over the odds for a property.
 It will also allow you to get a mortgage and effectively fund your new purchase.
-Without a reliable valuation, it is possible that your new purchase is based on a false price which could cause all sorts of issues for you and the mortgage provider.
+Without a reliable valuation, it’s possible that your new purchase is based on a false price which could cause all sorts of issues for you and the mortgage provider.

-In this guide, we look specifically at a valuation surveys, what type of property it can be used for, exactly what it is and what it covers.
-We will also cover associated costs, timings such as when and how to book the survey, how long it will take and when you will receive the report.
-Finally, we compare a property valuation to a number of other options including a Homebuyers Survey and Full Structural Survey.
+In this guide, we’ll look specifically at what a Valuation Survey is, what type of property it can be used for and what it covers.
+We will also cover associated costs, how long it will take and when you will receive the report.
+Finally, we’ll compare a property valuation to a number of other options including a Homebuyers Survey and Full Structural Survey.

-A valuation can be used on any type of property.
-This is unlike a Homebuyers or Building Survey, that often depend on the ages, structure or condition of the building.
-A valuation simply gives an indication of the value of the property so can widely be applied to all houses.
+A Valuation Survey, also known as a Mortgage Valuation, is a basic property survey that can be used on any type of property.
+This is unlike the other survey options as the properties they are conducted on often depend on the age, structure or condition of the building.
+A valuation simply gives an indication of the value of the property and so it can be widely applied to all property types.

 The only occasion where a standard valuation may not be suitable is where the building has some sort of cultural or historical importance.
 In these rare cases, you may need to seek specialist help from a surveyor who understands these nuances.

-Getting a valuation is generally a vital part of getting a mortgage.
-As the name suggests, the home valuation survey provides you with a valuation of your property or a property on which you would like to make an offer.
+Getting a Valuation Survey is a vital part of getting a mortgage.
+As the name suggests, the Home Valuation Survey provides you with a valuation of your property or a property on which you would like to make an offer.
 This is important for a number of reasons.

-A Valuation Survey will usually cost around £300-400 for an averagely priced house between £100,000 and £249,000.
-As the valuation survey does not touch on anywhere near the depth of its alternatives, it is a fair amount cheaper than them.
-However, taking into consideration the fact that this type of survey is a very basic review of the building and only really gives details specifically on the condition or areas of concern, then it can be considered expensive for what you get.
+A Valuation Survey will usually cost around £300-400 for an average house priced between £100,000 and £249,000.
+As the Valuation Survey isn’t anywhere near as thorough and detailed as the other types, it’s a fair amount cheaper than them.
+However, taking into consideration the fact that this type of survey is a very basic review of the building and only gives details specifically on the condition, then it can be considered as rather expensive for what you get.

 |Price of Property||Avg.
 Cost of Valuation Survey|